Mandatory sentencing: North America

 Separate from each state's own courts, federal courts in the United States are guided by the Federal Sentencing Guidelines.
 When a guideline sentencing range is less than the statutory mandatory minimum, the latter prevails.
 Under the Controlled Substances Act, prosecutors have great power to influence a defendant's sentence and thereby create incentives for defendants to accept a plea agreement.
 For example, defendants with prior drug felonies are often subject to harsh mandatory minimums, but a prosecutor can exercise discretion to not file a prior felony information.
 Then the mandatory minimum will not be applied.
 United States federal juries are generally not allowed to be informed of the mandatory minimum penalties that may apply if the accused is convicted because the jury's role is limited to a determination of guilt or innocence.
 However, defense attorneys sometimes have found ways to impart this information to juries; for instance, it is occasionally possible, on cross-examination of an informant who faced similar charges, to ask how much time he was facing.
 It is sometimes deemed permissible because it is a means of impeaching the witness.
 However, in at least one state court case in Idaho, it was deemed impermissible.

 In 2013, United States Attorney General Eric H. Holder, Jr. announced that the Justice Department would follow a new policy restricting mandatory minimum sentences in certain drug cases.
-Prosecutions dropped, drug enforcement agent morale dropped, and fentanyl and heroin overdoses soared, reported The Washington Post in 2019.
+The Washington Post reported in 2019 that some critics held this memo as responsible for overall more prosecutions dropped, a drop in drug enforcement agent morale, and fentanyl and heroin overdoses soaring.
+Attorney General Holder held that the charges placed on an individual should reflect the uniqueness of the case and consideration in assessing and fairly representing his/her given conduct.
+This purpose is to prevent recidivism.
 In Alleyne v.
 United States (2013) the Supreme Court held that increasing a sentence past the mandatory minimum requirement must be submitted by a jury and found factual beyond a reasonable doubt.
 It increases the burden on the prosecutor to show that the sentence is necessary for the individual crime by requiring that a mandatory minimum sentence be denied for a defendant unless they fulfill certain criteria.
-Attorney General Holder held that the charges placed on an individual should reflect the uniqueness of the case and consideration in assessing and fairly representing his/her given conduct.
-This purpose is to prevent recidivism.

 Some mandatory sentence laws have been found to be unconstitutional by the Supreme Court of the United States.
 In 1976, mandatory death sentences were determined to be unconstitutional, following the decision in Woodson v.
 North Carolina.
 In 2005, United States v.
 Booker found that mandatory federal sentencing guidelines violated the Sixth Amendment right to a trial by jury.
 This resulted in the guidelines becoming advisory rather than mandatory.
-In 2010, the case of Graham v.
-Florida ruled it is unconstitutional to sentence people under 18 to mandatory life-imprisonment without parole for non-homicide offenses.
+In 2012, the case of Miller v.
+Alabama ruled it is unconstitutional to sentence people under 18 to mandatory life-imprisonment without parole.